nysta12/tdde35_labbar/README.md

 ## The labs
 This course has 4 labs.
 The first two are introductions to MySQL and database design.

 Lab 3 is about functional dependencies.

 And lab 4 is a bigger project where everything you've learned in the three previous labs will be used.

+## Lab instructions
+The instructions for the labs are on the course webpage.

+In this repo there are four folders, each corresponding to a lab.

+**Check the folders for hand in instructions for each lab**

 ## Gitlab
 All labs should be handed in through gitlab.ida.liu.se.